-- Civil Litigation Program (Employment Rights Clinic; Housing, Employment, Family & Disability Clinic; Immigrants’ Rights Clinic)
+- Civil Litigation Program (Individual Rights Litigation Clinic; Access to Justice Clinic; Employment Rights Clinic)

-- Criminal Clinical Program (Adult and Juvenile Defense; Prosecution)
+- Criminal Law Clinical Program (Adult and Juvenile Defense; Prosecution)

 - Wrongful Convictions Clinic

-The Semester-in-Practice Program provides an opportunity for students to spend a semester working full-time for credit at an externship placement.
-Placements may be local or outside of Boston.
+The Semester-in-Practice Program provides an opportunity for students to spend a semester gaining legal experience full-time for credit at an externship placement.
+Placements may be local, in another state, or in another country.
 The program is designed for students who want an intensive hands-on experience, furthering specific and well-defined career and academic goals.

 Study Abroad Programs

-BU Law offers 14 semester-abroad opportunities at top universities in Europe, Asia, Latin America, and the Middle East.
-In addition, students can choose to spend their entire third year at one of three partner schools, pursuing an international dual degree program through one of five partner universities:
+BU Law offers 15 single-semester abroad opportunities at top universities in Europe, Asia, Latin America, and the Middle East.
+In addition, students can choose to pursue an international dual degree program through one of five partner universities:

-- JD/LLM in European Law at the University of Paris (Paris II)
+- JD/LLM in European Law at the Université Panthéon-Assas in Paris, France (Paris II)